Yu-Jui Yvonne Wan

-Yu-Jui Yvonne Wan a Taiwanese biomedical scientist who has worked in three US medical centers.
+Yu-Jui Yvonne Wan is a Taiwanese biomedical scientist researching the diet-gut-liver-brain axis and development of disease.
+She had led the Liver Center at University of Kansas Medical Center and Department of Pathology at UC Davis.

 Early life and education

 Wan was raised in Taipei.
 She attended the grade school named the National Taipei University of Education Experimental Elementary School and was awarded as an Outstanding Alumnus of that School.
 She continued her studies in the Taipei Municipal Jinhua Junior High School, followed by attending the Taipei Municipal Zhong Shan Girls High School.
 She then received her Bachelor of Science with honors from Taipei Medical University, School of Pharmacy in 1979.
 Wan was elected as the Outstanding Alumnus of TMU due to her academic achievements.
 After graduating from TMU, she continued to advance her education at Drexel University.
-She received a Master of Science degree in two years and a Ph.D. degree from the same institution two years later.
+She received a Master of Science degree in two years and a Ph.D. degree from the Drexel University two years later.

 Career

 Wan started her independent scientific career in 1989 as a faculty member in the Department of Pathology at the University of California, Los Angeles (UCLA).
 She established her laboratory at Harbor UCLA, where she studied the roles of retinoic acid and nuclear receptors in liver health and disease development, funded by the NIH.
 She also performed clinical research for longer than a decade to understand the drinking issues related to gene polymorphisms in ethnic minority populations funded by the NIH.
-She rose from assistant to associate and then full professor at UCLA before relocating to University of Kansas Medical Center.
+She rose from assistant to associate and then professor at UCLA before relocating to University of Kansas Medical Center in 2003.